docker-rpm-builder/docker-rpm-builder/README.md

 * Option for drop into interactive shell if build fails
 * Smoke tests to see whether everything is properly built
 * Better RPM package
+* Use a child directory inside the package to mount the original 'dir' instead of using the raw %{_sources}
 * DEB package